Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 If you want to know how exactly a insolvency works, it basically means that a company is going to be closed.
 Read this guide to know further on what’s the entire procedure of doing it legally.

 Insolvency is a procedure in which a company is closed.
 Additionally, the assets and properties of the company get transferred to the owners and creditors.
-You can describe as voluntary winding up of company or dissolution, but technically, dissolution refers to the final insolvency stage.
+You can describe it as Company Insolvency, voluntary winding up of a company, or dissolution, but technically, dissolution refers to the final insolvency stage.

 The insolvency process can be either compulsory or voluntary.
 The term “insolvency” means that the company looking to do it has completed the preparation to dispose of the majority of its assets.
 For example, a retailer chain may want to shut down certain stores.